 For more about Catherine, go to catherineredford.com.

 Katrina Walker is a designer, educator, and author known for her expertise in textiles (especially dyeing and sewing silk), construction techniques, machine embroidery, and Modern American Pojagi piecework.
 At home in Montana, she also raises natural-colored sheep.

 Her work is regularly featured in many magazines including Threads, Creative Machine Embroidery, SewStylish, Stitch, SewNews, and SewItAll.

 She is a popular instructor both at national sewing shows and online, where her classes for Craftsy, Taunton Workshops, BurdaStyle, and Craft Daily have enrolled thousands of students worldwide.
-She is a Brand Ambassador for PFAFF sewing machines and a Sulky Sewcialite, and she also is raising her own natural colored wool from her Spoiled Sheep yarn (spoiledsheep.com).
+She is a Brand Ambassador for PFAFF sewing machines and a Sulky Sewcialite.
 You can find her online at www.katrinawalker.com.

-Harry is a retired university professor who has pursued knitting and teaching the craft professionally since 2010.
+Harry Wells is a retired university professor who has pursued knitting and teaching the craft professionally since 2010.
 He enjoys designing knitwear for men and accessories for both men and women.
 His aesthetic emphasizes texture and linear flow.